 Maison Bouachon dates all the way back to 1898 when it was founded by the Bouachon family.
-The Bouachon were already well versed in the wine trade as they successful coopers producing some of the best French oak barrels for wine makers in the Rhone Valley.
+By that time the Bouachon family were already well versed in the wine trade as they were successful coopers who produced some of the best French oak barrels for winemakers in the Rhone Valley.

 Maison Bouchon produces and markets a wide range of wines from the Southern Rhone Valley from a myriad of appellations, not just Chateauneuf du Pape.
 In Chateauneuf du Pape, they produce Caves St. Pierre and Maison Bouachon.

 Maison Bouachon produces 2 red wines and one white Chateauneuf du Pape wine.

 Maison Bouachon La Tiara du Pape is produced from 60% Grenache, 30% Syrah, 7% Mourvedre and 3% of assorted grape varieties.
 The grapes are destemmed.
 The wine is aged in a combination of old foudres and used oak barrels for 12 months before bottling.
 On average, the production is close to 3,000 cases per year.